 Iron is crucial to help maintain healthy blood – it’s a major component of haemoglobin, a type of protein in red blood cells.
 Haemoglobin carries oxygen from the lungs to all parts of the body, so a lack of iron can subsequently result in low haemoglobin levels.
-The official term for this is anaemia – and while the condition can be caused by a range of underlying factors – iron deficiency is regarded as the most common reason.
+The official term for this is anaemia – and while the condition can be caused by a range of underlying factors – iron deficiency What are the best food sources of iron.

 As well as being imperative for the creation of haemoglobin, additionally iron is critical for runners as it is also a part of myoglobin, a protein that carries and stores oxygen specifically in muscle tissue.
 It has further functions, including brain development and growth in children, as well as being involved in the production of various cells and hormones.

 Without sufficient iron, there are not enough red blood cells to transport oxygen, leading to fatigue.
-Iron is stored in the body in the form of ferritin in the liver, spleen, muscles and bone marrow and is delivered through the body by a protein in the blood that binds to iron, called transferrin.
+Best wireless headphones ferritin in the liver, spleen, muscles and bone marrow and is delivered through the body by a protein in the blood that binds to iron, called transferrin.

 If it’s thought someone is low in iron, haemoglobin, ferritin and transferrin saturation are three of the blood tests that are commonly carried out to investigate.

 In general, you need iron the most during fast growth phases such as infancy, early childhood and adolescence.
-However, women who are menstruating or pregnant may have higher requirements.
+However, women who are menstruating or pregnant Porridge: Is it a healthy breakfast for runners.

 In addition, it has been found that some runners also have higher needs because of increased iron loss due to a scenario known as foot-strike haemolysis.
 This occurs due to a breakdown of red blood cells in the small capillaries in the soles of the feet from repetitive foot striking.

-In order to prevent low levels of iron, The 7 best electrolyte drinks, powders and tablets UK adult males need 8.7mg of iron a day, females aged 19 to 50 need 14.8mg per day, while women over 50 require 8.7mg per day.
+In order to prevent low levels of iron, may need to pay particular attention to their iron intakes UK adult males need 8.7mg of iron a day, females aged 19 to 50 need 14.8mg per day, while women over 50 require 8.7mg per day.

 What are iron deficiency symptoms?